andamho/KoreaNameAcad/replit.md

 **Framework & Build System**
 - React with TypeScript for type-safe component development
 - Vite as the build tool and development server, configured with custom aliasing for clean imports
-- Wouter for lightweight client-side routing (single-page application)
+- Wouter for lightweight client-side routing (multi-page application)
+- Icon-based navigation with overlay menu system (mobile and desktop)

 **UI Component System**
 - shadcn/ui component library with Radix UI primitives for accessible, customizable components
 - Tailwind CSS for utility-first styling with custom design tokens
 - Custom theme system supporting light and dark modes with HSL color variables
 - Pretendard font for Korean typography with Inter as fallback
+- Noto Sans KR font for navbar branding (via Google Fonts)

 **State Management & Data Fetching**
 - TanStack Query (React Query) for server state management and caching